Modeling Data Movement Performance on Heterogeneous Architectures: Background

 While the postal model~\cite{postal} accurately captures the cost of communicating a single message between two processes, the max-rate model~\cite{2016GrOlSa_pingpong} penalizes symmetric multiprocessing nodes with injection bandwidth limits.

-MPI collectives are commonly modeled with measures for idle time, such as the LogP model~\cite{logP}, which accounts for latency bounds associated with asynchrony of processes.
-The LogGP model~\cite{logGP} improves over the logP models for large messages by adding a per-byte cost.
+The LogP~\cite{logP} and LogGP~\cite{logGP} models improve upon the postal model with measures for the idle time that often dominates methods with synchronization, such as collective operations.
+The LogP model accounts for latency bounds associated with asynchrony of processes, while the LogGP model improves upon the LogP models for large messages by adding a per-byte cost.